 Your innate human brain has a cognitive capacity.
 That is, if you want to do something well, you can really only do that one thing.
 And research shows that when you try to outperform those cognitive abilities, you just perform worse.

-To put our cognitive abilities into perspective, it’s helpful to think about one dangerous forms of multitasking, drinking and driving.
+To put our cognitive abilities into perspective, it’s helpful to think about one dangerous form of multitasking: drinking and driving.

-According to the National Transportation Safety Board, texting while driving is equivalent to driving while having a blood-alcohol level of .08 percent, which is the legal limit.
+According to the National Safety Council, texting while driving is approximately equivalent to driving while having a blood-alcohol level of .08 percent, which is the legal limit.

 How to help students focus